Digital media receivers buying guide

 - A panel removal tool will make the installation easier in most cars and help prevent scratching your dash.

 - The Posi-Products Car Stereo Connector Kit makes it easy to connect your car's wiring harness to your new car stereo.

 - Want to continue using your steering wheel audio controls with the new stereo?
 You'll need a special adapter.

 What's the next step?

 Write down a list of the features you most want, then look over the selection of stereos that fit your car.
-Or just start browsing our digital media receivers to see the styles and options that are available.
+Or just start browsing our receivers to see the styles and options that are available.